shvenkat-rh/AI-Issue-Triage/README.md

 # Or import specific modules
+from utils.analyzer import GeminiIssueAnalyzer from utils.batch_analyzer import GeminiBatchIssueAnalyzer  # 🚀 NEW: Batch processing
+from utils.duplicate import CosineDuplicateAnalyzer, GeminiDuplicateAnalyzer from utils.duplicate.batch_gemini_duplicate import GeminiBatchDuplicateAnalyzer  # 🚀 NEW
+from utils.duplicate.batch_cosine_duplicate import CosineBatchDuplicateAnalyzer  # 🚀 NEW
-from utils.analyzer import GeminiIssueAnalyzer from utils.duplicate import CosineDuplicateAnalyzer, GeminiDuplicateAnalyzer from utils.models import IssueAnalysis, IssueType, Severity from utils.security import PromptInjectionDetector
+from utils.models import IssueAnalysis, IssueType, Severity from utils.security import PromptInjectionDetector